Kernel PCA for Out-of-Distribution Detection: Non-Linear Kernel Selection and Approximation: Introduction

 In the remainder, the background knowledge is outlined in Section \ref{sec:background}.
-Section \ref{sec:non-linear-kernel} presents the non-linear kernel selections in detail and Section \ref{sec:method:kernel-approximation} investigates our approximation techniques for efficient computations.
+Section \ref{sec:non-linear-kernel} presents the non-linear kernel selection in detail and Section \ref{sec:method:kernel-approximation} investigates our approximation techniques for efficient computations and explores learnable kernel representations.
 Extensive empirical results are shown in Section \ref{sec:exp}.
-Concluding remarks and discussions are enclosed in Section \ref{sec:related-work} and Section \ref{sec:conclusion}.
+Related works and concluding discussions are enclosed in Section \ref{sec:related-work} and Section \ref{sec:conclusion}, respectively.